saworbit/spectra/CONTRIBUTING.md

 ## License

-S.P.E.C.T.R.A. is dual-licensed under Apache-2.0 and MIT.
+Spectra is dual-licensed under Apache-2.0 and MIT.

 ### Your Contributions